 In this sense, tactical urbanism has emerged as a response to those needs.
 “Tactical urbanism” often refers to small-scale, low-cost, temporary improvements as a way to stage more substantial investments improving the quality of life in local neighborhoods.
-Tactical urbanism fosters active citizenship participation while enabling cross-sectors cooperation.
+Tactical urbanism fosters active citizenship participation while enabling ross-sectoral cooperation.
 Another way to describe it would be "learning by doing”.
-From a tactical urbanism approach, tactical and temporary urbanism is a planning tool used as key to solve present and future challenges that metropolises and cities face.
+From a tactical urbanism approach, tactical and temporary urbanism is a planning tool used as a key to solve the present and future challenges that metropolises and cities face.

 It’s with this angle that the participants gave the start of a two-year collaboration that will see an exchange of knowledge in designing strategies of tactical urbanism and citizen participation in the metropolises, fostering urban creativity and civic innovation.
 During their visit in Barcelona, representatives of Medellín, Mexico City, and Paris got acquainted with the “superblocks” that the city of Barcelona implemented on the basis of experiences of Tactical Urbanism.

 The "Superblock of Poblenou" was one of three examples of such projects that the Barcelona Agency for Urban Ecology introduced.
 The goal of a “Superblock” is to humanize the area where it is implemented, making the city more sustainable while gaining space for the citizens.
 The objective of the "Superblock of Poblenou" is to avoid traffic passing through the streets that delimitate it and to free the space for different uses.
 Four new squares have been created within the "Superblock of Poblenou” and more than 8000 square meters have been recovered, which are used for other functions beyond mobility, such as leisure, culture, and participation.